Xwilarg/Euphonia/README.md

 You can then run the following scripts:
 - import.py: Import all your songs given a path
 - normalize.sh/ps1: Normalize all your audio to make sure they are at the same volume
+- album.py: Automatically download album images from last.fm (requires an API key)

-## Some of my songs are missing!
+## Some of my songs are missing/are corrupted!
-If you're missing some of your songs, you can run `missing.py` who is located inside the scripts/ folder
+If you're missing some of your songs, you can run `integrity.py` who is located inside the scripts/ folder

 ## Website customization
 You can change the colors of the website in web/css/customize.cs